openDemocracy-org/gfw-comment-incentives/README.md

 ## Client-side JavaScript

-Finally, this project provides a client side script for the page to embed which displays an interactive widget that guides commenters and page authors through their user journeys.
+The project provides two client side scripts: one for the article page which produces an interactive widget that guides commenters and page authors through their user journeys; the second is for the Coral Talk comments iframe and it listens for postMessages from the client script, and sends them up to the server via the moderation phase detailed above.

-This file is stored in `./assets/comment-x-client.js` and is served via the Nunjucks templating.
+These files live in [./assets]`(./assets`) and are served by Express using Nunjucks templating.

 ## Running locally